JLRipley314/teuk-fortran-2020/docs/Documentation.md

     year = "2021"
 }
 ```
-For example, that reference contains a fairly detaield discussion
+For example, that reference contains a fairly detailed discussion
 of how spin-weighted spherical harmonics are used in the code.

 ## Compiling